Ask Patty: Controlling Noise Level in the Art Room

 Try not to shush students or beg them to lower their voice.
 Shushing more than once will fall on deaf ears.
 Telling them to be quiet isn’t great either.
 There is something about the tone of a teacher that has reached her personal threshold that transfers power to the student.
 Believe me, I’ve been there and I’ve seen the look in my student’s eyes when they know they’ve got me.
 Not pleasant.

 If all else fails or you want a little back-up, try a Noise Volume Chart.
 I found this poster on Teachers Pay Teachers and I happen to really like it.
 I enlarged it, laminated it and posted it on the edge of my white board.
-I refer to it often enough that the children know what it means.
+It’s referred to often enough that the children know what it means.

 What helps you?
 Do you feel you struggle with noise level?
 Please feel free to share what works and doesn’t work for you…